Get Perfect Fades With Denimhunters’ Raw Denim Wash Guide

 The Starting Point

 A general rule of thumb is to go for selvedge denim.
-Fold up your jeans at the bottom and take a look at the outer seem of the leg.
-If it has selvage edges, the quality is normally high, although not always.
+Fold up your jeans at the bottom and take a look at the outerseam of the leg.
+If it has selvedge edges, the quality is normally high, although not always.
 Like in everything else in life, you get what you pay for.

-Take a look at our guide to getting your first pair of selvedge denim jeans for more hints and tips on finding the perfect pair for you.
+See our guide to buying your first pair of selvedge denim jeans for more hints and tips on finding the perfect pair for you.

 Step 1: Before the First Wash

-The pre soak makes the fabric softer and even though some argue that rinsed jeans won’t wear in as well as dry ones, the rinse will make your jeans last longer.
+The initial pre-soak will remove most of the starch and soften the fabric.
+Even though some argue that rinsed jeans won’t wear in as well as dry ones, the rinse will make your jeans last longer.
+In this article, you can read more about how to make your jeans last longer.

-Always remember to turn them inside out when washing or soaking, and let them hang dry, possibly in your shower.
+Before soaking and washing, turn the jeans inside out.
+Let them soak for an hour or two and then let them hang dry, possibly in your shower.
 Certainly never in the dryer.

 Several months of intense wear will cause the denim to wear in some areas more than others.
 Especially in areas with a lot of friction, for example, cuffs, crotch, knees and pockets.